jaimindp/AI-Board-Game/README.md

 # AI-Board-Game
 This repository contains a program which plays Halma (a variation of Chinese-Checkers).
-For a description of the game: https://en.wikipedia.org/wiki/Halma
+Description of the game: https://en.wikipedia.org/wiki/Halma

-This implementation is a two player game where the goal is to move all pieces of a side to the opposition corner or 'camp' where the opposition starts from.
-The Python script is a variation from that entered in a tournament playing two sides against one another.
-In this version, the computer plays against itself and displays the history of moves for an entire game.
+This implementation is a two player game where the goal is to move all of your own pieces to the opposition corner or 'camp' where the opposition starts.
+The Python script is a variation of that entered in a tournament playing two sides against each another.
+In this version, the computer plays against itself and displays the history of moves for the entire game.

 Competition specific rules: